SACHSTech/careers-in-computer-science-ashleyfong21/README.md

   * 1+ year experience with Unix/Linux, C++ or Java, OO, and Service Oriented Architecture.

 ### **Example Post Secondary Education**
+A Canadian university that offers entrance to a Computer Science program is the University of Waterloo.
+They also offer the degree with a co-op option.

 #### Entrance Requirments
 * six Grade 12 U and/or M level courses